akkorismeglesz/akkorismeglesz/README.md

 ## 🌱 I’m currently learning
 - JavaScript
-- using GitHub and the terminal in VS Code
+- Java and Java and Java
-- Python for data science and for the university
+- Java for data science and for the university

 <!--- 💞️ I’m looking to collaborate on ...